This post may contain affiliate links. See our disclosure policy for details.

 As homeschoolers, we understand that all kids are unique.
 So here are some other writing posts that might inspire your reluctant writer to put pencil to paper.

-Creative Journaling for Kids: A writing prompt journal can be a great way to encourage your kids to write every day – regardless of whether your kid struggles with writing or loves it.
+A writing prompt journal can be a great way to encourage your kids to write every day – regardless of whether your kid struggles with writing or loves it.
 Why are writing journals so effective?
 A journal allows kids to be creative and have fun without the pressure that goes along with more formal writing.

-10 Fun Writing Activities for Kids: Getting kids to write can be stressful, but if you have some fun writing activities to help you and get your kids excited, it can be a fun part of learning.
+Getting kids to write can be stressful, but if you have some fun writing activities to help you and get your kids excited, it can be a fun part of learning.
 We have a list of 10 fun writing activities (plus a bonus!) to that can be a perfect supplement to your writing instruction.

-Using Elementary Writing Prompts + FREE Prompt Calendars: Prompts can be a fun way to get your kids comfortable with writing on a regular basis and improve their overall writing skills.
+Prompts can be a fun way to get your kids comfortable with writing on a regular basis and improve their overall writing skills.
 Read on for why writing prompts are essential for elementary aged kiddos.

-20 Poetry Activities for Kids of All Ages: Looking for poetry activities that will hook even the most resistant kiddo?
+Looking for poetry activities that will hook even the most resistant kiddo?
 Find them right here.
 I’ve put together 30 ideas for reading poetry, writing poems, and incorporating poetry into your other subjects and lesson plans.

 Ashley helps parents who want to homeschool find the resources they need to successfully teach their children.
 Ashley is a former teacher, current homeschooler, published author, and designer behind Circle Time with Miss Fox printables as well as the creator of this website, The Homeschool Resource Room.